 I originally planned to spend two weeks travelling around Croatia for my first visit, but after falling in love with the country, I quickly extended my stay to a full month.
 I hit up Dubrovnik, Split, Brac, Zadar, Pag, Zagreb, Plitvice, and Crikvenica over that time, and easily could have spent longer if I didn’t already have a flight to the other side of the world to catch.

 I’ve since returned twice more to Croatia, and every time I do, I realise just how underrated a country it is.

 I mean, it’s not super off the beaten track, like Moldova or Belarus, when it comes to European travel.
-And wandering through Dubrovnik’s old town in the middle of August will leave you swamped with tourists.
-But it’s still lesser-known and lesser-thought of than some of the big hitters in European tourism, but I believe it’s well worth a visit.
+And wandering through Dubrovnik’s old town in the middle of August will leave you swamped with tourists and craving some respite.
+But Croatia is still lesser-known and lesser-thought-of than some of the big hitters in European tourism.
+I believe it’s well worth a visit.

 I’ve been recording every single cent I spend in the countries I visit from day one of my travels, because I want to prove that seeing the world is inexpensive and achievable.
 I want to be able to give a realistic and accurate look at how much you can expect to spend in each country you visit.

 Today, it’s Croatia’s turn.
 I visited Croatia first of all as a solo backpacker, and then secondly and thirdly, as part of a couple on a mid-range budget.
 In total, I averaged 45 EUR per day while I was there.